-We often get asked the question “what is a network switch and what does it do?.
-All questions about network switches are easy to answer for our experienced network engineers cover:
+We often get asked the question “What is a network switch and what does it do?.
+All questions about network switches are easy to answer as our experienced network engineers cover:

 1. What is a network switch?